Kodak S-1 vs Panasonic G5

 - More heavily discounted: Has been on the market for longer (launched in January 2012).

-Arguments in favor of the Panasonic Lumix DMC-G5:
+Advantages of the Panasonic Lumix DMC-G5:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.